SAM polling recommendations

 - Examine SAM templates and application monitors to determine if any component monitors can be disabled.
-See also Determine how many SAM component monitors are assigned per polling engine.
+See also:

 - Consider how often you need to poll hardware health statistics.
 The default polling rate is every 10 minutes but you may decide to extend intervals for some nodes.
 Asset Inventory polling occurs daily but can also be adjusted.

-Use the Polling Settings page to customize global polling rates, distribute Orion agents across polling engines, and more, as described in Optimize polling engines in your Orion Platform deployment.
-See also Manage Orion Polling Engines.
+Use the Polling Settings page to customize global polling rates, distribute Orion agents across polling engines, and more.
+See Optimize polling engines in your Orion Platform deployment and Manage Orion Polling Engines.

 To check the status of multiple polling engines: